Çerkezköy

 Çerkezköy is a municipality and district of Tekirdağ Province, Turkey.
 Its area is 86 km^{2}, and its population is 206,829 (2022). Çerkezköy is located in inland Thrace just to the west of the outlying Istanbul districts of Çatalca and Silivri. Çerkezköy is an industrial area.
 It is 56 km from Tekirdağ and 110 km from Istanbul but in many ways has closer links to the bigger city.
-The mayor is Vahap Akay (CHP).
+The mayor is Vahap Akay (Independent).

 History

 Until the 1800s this was a village called 'Türbedere'.
 'Türbe' is the Turkish for 'tomb' and the village took its name from the tomb of the eldest son of sultan Bayezid I, Süleyman Çelebi, who was murdered here in 1410 when fleeing from his brothers during the Ottoman Interregnum.
 The tomb was destroyed by Bulgarian troops when they occupied the town for nine months during the war for Bulgarian Independence in 1912.

 Çerkezköy was founded as a settlement for refugees from the Caucasus following the Russo-Turkish War of 1877-1878 ('Çerkez' being the Turkish pronunciation of 'Circassian').
 Soon after, following the independence of Bulgaria from the Ottoman Empire further waves of refugees from Bulgaria came to replace the Caucasians and Çerkezköy was designated as a municipality (belediye) in 1911.
 It became a township of Saray district in 1922 and a district in 1938.

 The land here is flat, watered by the River Çorlu and good soil for farming, so until the 1970s Çerkezköy was a pleasant small town in a rural setting.
 But it is also on the main highway from Istanbul to Europe and in 1971 was designated an area for industrial development.
 Grants were made available by the Turkish state for investors and a large industrial area was constructed on 4 km2 of land near the town.

 At the 2013 Turkish local government reorganisation part of the district of Çerkezköy was detached to form the new district Kapaklı.